JaqiKal/task-master/README.md

 	  Impact on Deployment: Heroku reads this file to understand which packages and versions to install in the deployment environment.Ensures consistency between local and deployed environments, reducing deployment failures and runtime errors.

 11. **requirements**
-   - To install necessary requirements for this project (where applicable), use the following command:
+   - To install the requirements for this project (where applicable), use the following command:
      ```pip3 install -r requirements.txt```

 12. **Own packages**